jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_errorlogentries.md

 Click Configure \| Error Log Entries.

-TIP: To open this screen with a connection pre-selected, from the SQL Server \| Overview Page click Error Log, or from the SQL Server \| Error Log Drilldown click Error Log Entries.
+{% include tip.html content="To open this screen with a connection pre-selected, from the SQL Server \| Overview Page click Error Log, or from the SQL Server \| Error Log Drilldown click Error Log Entries." %}

 ## Select template or connection to configure